jsdom/webidl2js/README.md

 ### Inheritance

-It is often useful for implementation class files to inherit from each other, if the corresponding IDL interfaces do.
+It is often useful for implementation classes to inherit from each other, if the corresponding IDL interfaces do.
 This gives a usually-appropriate implementation of all the inherited operations and attributes.

 However, it is not required!
 The wrapper classes will have a correct inheritance chain, regardless of the implementation class inheritance chain.
 Just make sure that, either via inheritance or manual implementation, you implement all of the expected operations and attributes.

-### Other requirements
+### The init export

-The generated interface wrapper files use modern JavaScript features such as `class` definitions and `Proxy`.
-They will not work on JavaScript runtimes that do not support the ECMAScript 2015 standard.
+In addition to the `implementation` export, for interfaces, your implementation class file can contain an `init` export.
+This would be a function taking as an argument an instance of the implementation class, and is called when any wrapper/implementation pairs are constructed (such as by the exports of the [generated wrapper module](https://github.com/jsdom/webidl2js#for-interfaces)).
+In particular, it is called even if they are constructed by [`new()`](newglobalobject), which does not invoke the implementation class constructor.

 ## The generated utilities file